Home

 Probationary Path training

-Next is the need for proper care and toning of the physical-etheric body, and some tips can be derived on the section, Yoga, energetics and healing.
+Next is the need for proper care and toning of the physical-etheric body, and some tips can be derived from the section on Yoga and healing.
 It was not made a major segment in the list below so as not to be misinterpreted that Yoga is the only way to go; in fact, there are many physical regimens now available for maintaining one's health which are proven to be more effective and less dangerous than yoga.

 Discipleship Path training